lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session01_say.md

 Hello!
 I'm __________ and I'm __________ [Co-facilitators introduce themselves].
 Today we're modeling to learn how to align our team vision.

+Each *Modeling to Learn* or *MTL* session will start the same way.

-On the screen we're showing the learner see guide for session 1.
+First, we will show the MTL learner see guide for the session.
+The session 1 learner see guide is showing on the screen.

-As you can see in the Done and Do table at the top, today we are logging into mtl.how/live.
+Second, each *Modeling to Learn* session will start with a review of what we've done and what we will do next.
+You will hear our session facilitators say "Next is our Done/Do review."
+So, next is our Done/Do review!

 ## Do and Done (15 minutes)
 <!-- Do/Done Tables -->